codefresh-io/docs.codefresh.io/_docs/learn-by-example/golang/goreleaser.md

 Here we use [cf_export]({{site.baseurl}}/docs/codefresh-yaml/variables/#exporting-environment-variables-from-a-freestyle-step) and the [codefresh CLI](https://codefresh-io.github.io/cli/) in order to ask Codefresh about the existing token (that was used in git integrations).
 In your case you need to change `github-1` with the name of your [Github integration]({{site.baseurl}}/docs/integrations/git-providers/).

 It also possible to pass a GITHUB_TOKEN directly in the pipeline, if you don't want to re-use the existing one.
-This is an alternative way of allowing goreleaser to create github releases.
+This is an alternative way of allowing Goreleaser to create GitHub releases.

 {% include image.html
 lightbox="true"